Zainabeyy/Arabic-English-Dictionary/README.md

 - 🔁 Translate **English ⇄ Arabic**
 - 🧠 Uses **OpenAI** to fetch smart data: root words, types, examples, etc.
+- Can bookmark data.
+- Can sign up, log in, and log out using email & password or Google authentication.
+- Can toggle dark and light mode also it checks the default system color without flickering.
+- An animated owl follows your cursor around 🦉.
+- Can select fonts for Arabic words.
 - 🔉 Click a button to **hear Arabic pronunciation**
 - 🪄 Clean UI built with **Next.js**, **Tailwind CSS**, and a touch of **Framer Motion**
 - 📱 Fully responsive — works on all screen sizes